vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 In this blog post you'll learn:

 - JWT foundations
-- How to protected routes with a JWT authentication
+- How to protect routes with a JWT authentication
-- How to extract of claims from a JWT encoded token
+- How to extract claims from a JWT encoded token
 - How to apply RBAC with Keycloak Realm roles

 ### Hello again

 In my last blog post [Easy SSO for Vert.x with Keycloak](https://vertx.io/blog/easy-sso-for-vert-x-with-keycloak/) we learned how configure single Sign-on for a Vert.x web application with Keycloak and OpenID connect.
-This time we'll see how we can use Keycloak in combination with Vert.x JWT Authentication support to protected an application.
+This time we'll see how we can use Keycloak in combination with Vert.x JWT Authentication support to protect an application.

 ### Keycloak Setup